CHIJ Secondary (Toa Payoh): Uniform

 Students wear a white blouse with a Peter Pan collar beneath a knee-length, blue pinafore with a blue belt at the waist.
 Underneath the prescribed uniform, bras bearing only the colours of white, light-grey, or beige may be worn.
 Shorts are also worn under the pinafore for added modesty.
 Councillors, previously known as prefects, wear a pin above the school badge.
 Council badges are green for junior councillors, white for councillors and 'noblesse oblige' for councillors in the executive committee.
 Committee members of co-curricular activities (CCA) wear a silver badge with the words 'CCA Committee' on it.
 The heads of the CCA wear a gold badge with the words 'CCA Leader'.

 During official engagements, students representing the school (councillors on most occasions) wear the formal uniform consisting of a long-sleeved white blouse, a white pencil skirt, a navy blue blazer with the school crest on the left chest, along with a navy blue tie and a pair of black court shoes.

 Affiliation

 CHIJ Secondary (Toa Payoh) is affiliated to CHIJ Primary (Toa Payoh), and Catholic Junior College.
 CHIJ Secondary (Toa Payoh) is considered unofficially to be the 'sister' school of Saint Joseph's Institution (SJI).

 Academic Information

 Being a government secondary school, CHIJ Secondary School offers three academic streams, namely the four-year Express course, as well as the Normal Course, comprising Normal (Academic) and Normal (Technical) academic tracks.
+For cohorts 2024 and beyond, students will be posted to 3 different posting groups: Groups 1,2 and 3.
+This was implemented to help guide new students through secondary one.